Basics of co-operation in federal impact assessments

 Co-operation approaches

-We have launched a comment period on a paper which outlines our proposed approach to working with provinces on the assessment of major projects through co-operation agreements and what could be included in agreements with provinces.
+From September 19, 2025 to November 7, 2025, we launched a comment period on a paper which outlined our proposed approach to working with provinces on the assessment of major projects through co-operation agreements and what could be included in agreements with provinces.

 Co-operation agreements with provinces play an important role in: